EYBlockchain/nightfall_3/README.md

 1. Open Metamask wallet
 2. Import Account and paste the private key.
 While we are working on localhost, we will be using a test account with private key `0x4775af73d6dc84a0ae76f8726bda4b9ecf187c377229cb39e1afa7a18236a69e`
 3. Next step is to configure Nightfall's RPC network.
 Go to `Settings->Networks->Add Network`
-4. Enter the following information and press `Savle`
+4. Enter the following information and press `Save`
 - `Network Name` : nightfall-localhost
 - `New RPC URL` : http://localhost:8546
 - `Chain ID`: 1337